tpersp/temp/README.md

 - `1.25`  = 125%  (Zoomed In)
 - `1.5`   = 150%  (More Zoomed In)

-Modify the command as needed for your setup, e.g.:
+Modify the command as needed for your setup:

 *Note: Do not use `**` around the number.*